Professor Dhiraj Gupta

 I work closely with the British Heart Foundation to provide education and training to their staff nationally.
 I'm a member of the Medical Advisory Committee of the national charity, AF Association.
 I've held the position of Senior Lecturer at Imperial College London since 2011.
 I am the primary supervisor for three MD (res) students at Imperial, and also assess the progress of other Imperial Students working towards higher research degrees.
 I am the Chief Investigator for three multi-centre AF ablation trials (PRESSURE, SMANPAF, and PRAISE).
 I was elected to the Council of British Heart Rhythm Society in Oct 2015 for a term of three years, and as a council member I helped shape national UK guidelines and policies related to arrhythmia care.

-Awards and Honours: October 2014: Arrhythmia Alliance Excellence in Practice Award for ‘Outstanding Individual who has contributed to Arrhythmia Services in the United Kingdom’ awarded at Heart Rhythm Congress, Birmingham.
+Awards and Honours: I was awarded the NHS Clinical Excellence Award in 2010, 2014 and 2015.
+October 2014: Arrhythmia Alliance Excellence in Practice Award for ‘Outstanding Individual who has contributed to Arrhythmia Services in the United Kingdom’ awarded at Heart Rhythm Congress, Birmingham.
 October 2014: My research fellow won the Young Investigator Award in the clinical category at the Heart Rhythm Congress, Birmingham.
 Sep 2014: PCAF service won the Quality in Care winner of the ‘Anticoagulation Innovation of the Year Award’ at British Medical Association House, London.
 June 2014: PCAF service was the winner of the ‘Innovation in Cardiac Pathways’ competition at the British Cardiac Society Sessions, Manchester.
 Nov 2014: I have been invited to speak at the All Parliamentary Group on Atrial Fibrillation meeting at Westminster to share our experiences of engaging with primary care.

 Some of the principal treatments carried out by Professor Dhiraj Gupta at Spire include: